aiwasaki126/cloudrun-prometheus-boilerplate/README.md

 ## Getting Started

+Containers activated by `docker compose up` are defined in `services/prometheus/.local`.
+On the other hand, containers deployed to Google Cloud are defined in `services/prometheus`.
+Be careful!

 ### Run Locally

 1. Set environment variables to specify remote write (If you don't need remote write, remove remote write section from prometheus.yml).